Ulle84/UllesSourceCode/CodeCreator/Notes.md

 * remove CodeGenerator, InterfaceHelper and Options (and all other) classes
 * class: support for additional declarations QStringList if(declaration.startWith(m_className ... -> print after constructors
 * class: support for additional implementations QList<QStringList>
+* class: support for forward declarations
+* class: support for additional declaration includes - #include <algorithm> for example
+* class: support for additional implementation includes - #include <algorithm> for example
+* complete generator for observer